 Once again, that is where Leica’s TruView shines.
 It’s an ideal presentation tool for rapidly communicating spatial information.
 The TruView, which contains digital media hotlinks, enables an officer to summarize the key facts and forensic findings of an investigation, many times, in less than five minutes.
 And the TruView doesn’t require specialized technology.
 It can be displayed on any computer or fed to mobile devices via TruView Global.

-I would like to see law enforcement agencies increase the number of community meetings that are held when (or preferably before) use-of-force shootings occur.
+Increasing the number of community meetings around the topic of use-of-force shootings is one way to improve transparency.
 Using a TruView, the presenting law enforcement officers could walk community members through a scene and the process of conducting a deadly force investigation.

-We must educate communities to not automatically jump to conclusions after a 10-minute Facebook investigation.
-Proactive presentations would help communities appreciate the value of a slow, methodical and thorough review of evidence and the efforts being taken across America to reduce future deadly force incidents (for example, by developing law-enforcement training tools from scan data).
+We must educate communities to avoid jumping to conclusions after a 10-minute Facebook investigation.
+Proactive presentations can help communities appreciate the value of a slow, methodical and thorough review of evidence and the efforts being taken across America to reduce future deadly force incidents (for example, by developing law-enforcement training tools from scan data).

-The Leica ScanStation and TruView visualizations are, in my opinion, critical technology for use-of-force investigations.
+3D visualizations are critical technology for use-of-force investigations.
 Having personally experienced this life-changing and very stressful event, I am, of course, especially impressed with the TruView’s ability to give involved officers an accurate and objective spatial storytelling tool that will reduce their stress while testifying.
 But I am also hopeful that this technology will help rebuild trust in the judicial review of police use-of-force incidents and create better—and safer—community relations throughout the United States.

 For more information on how to improve your crime- and crash-scene documentation, please contact us.